Blogs

 The Snowflake Schema is a variation of the star schema where dimension tables are normalized, meaning they are broken down into additional related tables.

-Snowflake Schema in Data modeling
+Snowflake Schema by Global Data 365

 Advantages of Snowflake Schema